qrqiuren/site-myhdl-dev/guide/guide_tests.md

 --------------
 In addition to [pytest](http://pytest.org) an HDL simulator will be required to run the conversion tests.
 The following is a list of simulators commonly used with the conversion tests.
+As simulator or analyzer will need to be installed to run the conversion tests.

 * Icarus Verilog [iverilog]: Icarus Verilog is a Verilog simulation and synthesis tool.
 Icarus is an [open-source project](https://github.com/steveicarus/iverilog)